lradanque-tech/MO-IT101-Group5/README.md

 The Design & Data Team (Aviet Eugenio & Mark Neil Leynes)

 - Aviet Eugenio: Handles the data side of the UI, ensuring that employee records are correctly mapped to the presentation screen.
 Her structural layouts provide the essential technical "hooks" required for the calculation engine to display automated payroll results.
+Also contributed to the team’s project planning data.
 - Mark Neil Leynes: Focuses on the "Visualization" and "Prescribed Format" requirements, ensuring the user interface is clean and professional while maintaining the foundational payroll framework.
 Also makes significant contributions to QA for each team member’s work distribution and ensures it is correct and precise.

 The Technical Engine Team (Carole Maye Lomboy)